3liz/lizmap-documentation/source/publish/configuration/popup.rst

 To have a similar popup as the **auto** one, you need to click the button in the Lizmap plugin :menuselection:`Generate the HTML table`.

-To display some color with HTML according to the value of a field, you can use this QGIS expression above :
+To display some color with HTML according to the value of a field, you can use this QGIS expression :

 .. code-block:: html